AprilArcus/carousel/README.md

 * All sources are written in ES6 and compiled to ES5 with [Babel](babeljs.io).
-  This project relies heavily on many ES6 features — note the use of destructuring assignment in Carousel.jsx `renderItems()` and CarouselStore.jsx `respawn()`, and pervasive use of computed property names, template strings and `Object.assign` throughout the inline styling system.
+  This project relies heavily on many ES6 features — note the use of destructuring assignment in CarouselStore.jsx, and pervasive use of computed property names, template strings and `Object.assign` throughout the inline styling system.

 * Tested in desktop Chrome 41, Safari 8 and Firefox 36.
   Certain not to work on IE 9 or lower due to dependency on flexbox